rjsf-team/react-jsonschema-form/packages/docs/docs/contributing.md

 100% code coverage is required by the `@rjsf/utils` and `@rjsf/validator-ajv6` and `@rjsf/validator-ajv8` tests.
 If you make changes to those libraries, you will have to maintain that coverage, otherwise the tests will fail.

+> NOTE: All three of these directories share the same tests for verifying `validator` based APIs.
+See the documentation in the `getTestValidator()` functions for more information.

 ## Releasing